 How do you assess what has been achieved in the first three years?

 Thanks to teamwork, we have achieved all the objectives we set ourselves.
-We wanted to become a reference point in accessibility to information and communication, with a particular focus on education, media and culture, and I believe we have achieved this, with visibility not only in Catalonia but also across Europe.
+We wanted to become a benchmark in accessibility to information and communication, with a particular focus on education, media, and culture, and I believe we have achieved this, with visibility not only in Catalonia but also across Europe.

-Among other actions, we have carried out transfer and innovation activities, provided tools, resources and support to the groups, launched funding calls, participated in national and international fairs, offered training —such as the AccessCat Brushstrokes, short free online videos that have been very well received— and we have been selected as a good practice by the European Commission’s Knowledge Valorisation Platform.
+Among other actions, we have carried out transfer and innovation activities, provided tools, resources, and support to the groups, launched funding calls, participated in national and international fairs, offered training—such as the AccessCat Training Capsules, short free online videos that have been very well received—and we have been selected as a best practice by the European Commission’s Knowledge Valorisation Platform.

 How does AccessCat approach the 2026–2028 period?
 What are the main changes?

-We are very satisfied with what we have achieved, but we do not settle.
-We therefore introduce changes to help us improve.
-We now consist of 22 research groups from 11 institutions and 80 affiliated entities, to which 6 business, social and public administration entities are added, giving us access to 1,768 companies, organisations and institutions.
+We are very satisfied with what we have achieved, but we are not complacent.
+We will therefore introduce changes to help us improve.
+We now consist of 22 research groups from 11 institutions and 80 affiliate entities, to which 6 business, social, and public administration entities have been added, giving us access to 1,768 companies, organisations, and institutions.
 This will allow us to further strengthen relationships between research groups and other ecosystem stakeholders.

 What are your expectations for this period?

-A first challenge is increasing collaboration between different stakeholders.
+A first challenge is to increase collaboration between different stakeholders.
 This is why we have incorporated business and public administration entities, in addition to social organisations.
 We must not forget that the ultimate goal is for our solutions to have an impact on people, making collaboration with user organisations essential.

-A second challenge is increasing internationalisation, which is why the new proposal includes funding for several international missions.
+A second challenge is to increase internationalisation, which is why the new proposal includes funding for several international missions.